TL;DR: Is Granola AI Worth It in 2026?

 • Want lightweight, bot-free transcription for your own use

-• Like clean, editable Notion-style notes and don’t need the raw recording
+• Like clean, editable Notion-style notes and are happy that no audio survives the call

 • Work solo or in a small team and value a tool that stays out of the way